corsairmarks/silicoid_portraits_revisited/mod/README.md

 * Silicoids are now part of the LITHOID archetype (requires Lithoids)
     * They remain a separate Silicoid (`SLCOD`) species class
     * Can use many common built-in traits (although some are specifically omitted by making `trait_silicoid` incompatible with them)
+    * Molten cannot be taken by species starting on cold worlds, Cold Pulse cannot be taken by species starting on warm worlds - this restriction applies to any origin that allows you can select your species' ideal climate
     * Can use (most) Lithoid traits and unique silicoid traits
     * Lithoids (species class) cannot take any silicoid traits
     * Will work with built-in ascension paths and other gameplay features that require `BIOLOGICAL` or `LITHOID` archetypes